New static proxies. Full control. Stable operation.

 Trusted proxy providers

 MangoProxy provides access to more than 90 million residential IPs in over 200 countries, ensuring speed and reliability.
 These proxies are perfect for secure API testing in Postman, with support for HTTP, HTTPS, and SOCKS5, plus city-level geo-targeting.
 Priced from $0.6/GB and equipped with an IP rotation API, MangoProxy streamlines Postman proxy integration for efficient testing.
+Integrating custom proxy settings with Postman’s Collection Runner can automate proxy management and enable efficient data gathering., with support for HTTP, HTTPS, and SOCKS5, plus city-level geo-targeting.
+Priced from $0.6/GB and equipped with an IP rotation API, MangoProxy streamlines Postman proxy integration for efficient testing.

 Frequently asked questions